rmnavr/fptk/README.md

 ```

 You can also use fptk in python, but you won't be able to access macros,
-since macros are hy-only feature (even without macros fptk has many things to offer):
+since macros are hy-only feature (even without macros, fptk functions can be of interest):
 ```python
 import fptk *
 ```